jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 To create this PivotTable in Excel, I:

-* moved to the "Insert" tab
+* Moved to the "Insert" tab
 * Clicked PivotTable
 * Added "Type 1" to the rows section
 * Added "Attack" to the values section
+* Changed the default "Sum of Attack" to "Average of Attack"
 * Left clicked the Attack column in the PivotTable
-* changed the settings to reduce the number of decimal points to 0
+* Changed the settings to reduce the number of decimal points to 0
 * Sorted the PivotTable by the Attack column from largest to smallest

 Phew!
 That's a lot of clicks, especially when you have to do that for every data report you create.

 That's where Python comes in handy.
 Writing a script would take care of those steps every time you need a report.
 All you would need to change is the data source in the code, then you just make one click: "Run".

-## Learning Design to Teach Python
+## Designing a Module to Teach Python

 To teach PivotTables in Python, I would rely on a design emphasizing desirable difficulties.
 This approach stretches students to the limits of their ability and primes their long term memory for the correct answer.